shaiggon/pikkukoski-analysis/README.md

 * The amount of intestinal enterococci is over 400pmy/100ml
 * The amount of Escherichia coli is over 1000pmy/100ml

-The thresholds for coasts is lower (200pmy/100ml and 500pmy/100ml respectively).
+The thresholds for coasts are lower (200pmy/100ml and 500pmy/100ml respectively).

 There exists a [qualitative analysis of the swim water profile for Pikkukoski here](https://www.hel.fi/static/ymk/uimavedet/uimavesiprofiili-pikkukoski.pdf).
 It says that the definition for heavy rain is as such: 7mm/1h, 10mm/4h or 20mm/24h.
 However, it also describes how during